Achievable logoAchievable logo

 Greatest common factor (GCF)

-The greatest common factor (GCF) of a pair of numbers is the largest number that can be divided into both numbers.
-To find the greatest common factor of two numbers, find the factors of each, identify the factors that are shared, and select the greatest common factor among them.
-Note that the GCF considers all factors, not just prime factors.
+The greatest common factor (GCF) of a pair of numbers is the largest number that divides both numbers evenly.
+To find the GCF of two numbers, list the factors of each number, identify the factors they share, and choose the greatest one.
+Note that the GCF uses all factors, not just prime factors.

 Here’s a table showing the factors of 148 and 212.